AdobeDocs/analytics-platform.en/help/data-mirror/data-mirror.md

 >[!NOTE]
 >
 >The Experience Platform Data Mirror capability for Customer Journey Analytics is available in a **public beta** until March 25, 2026.
-During the beta period, change data capture (CDC) updates are limited to 0.5% of your organization's monthly rows of data.
-The monthly rows of data are based on your year entitlement for rows of data divided by 12.
-Adobe reserves the right to terminate beta access to the Experience Platform Data Mirror for Customer Journey Analytics capability should your organization exceed this limit.
+During the beta period, change data capture (CDC) updates are limited to a 10 million daily change rows entitlement for Customer Journey Analytics.
+Adobe reserves the right to terminate beta access to Experience Platform Data Mirror functionality should your organization exceed this limit.
+For additional information about the feature, including billing implications, please see this section of the Experience League documentation.
 >

 The Experience Platform Data Mirror for Customer Journey Analytics capability is available for selected data warehouse native solutions ([!DNL Azure Databricks], [!DNL Google BigQuery], and [!DNL Snowflake]).
 The Customer Journey Analytics version of the Data Mirror capability requires a proper setup and configuration of several components: